verttex/indigo/about.md

 ## About
 Hi!
-I'm Jack and I'm a 23-year-old branding and PR strategist currently based out of beautiful Boulder, CO.
+I'm Jack and I'm a 23-year-old Community and PR strategist currently based out of beautiful Denver, CO.

 I've worked over the past 5 years to develop esports in Colorado by: building my university's flagship [gaming club](https://cugaming.gg/), consulting with universities on gaming and esports, and hosting a /ton/ of events.